Do you suffer from bleeding, swollen gums, bad breath, loose teeth or difficulty chewing?

-Gum disease, or periodontal diseases, is an infection of the gum tissue and bone that support your teeth in your mouth.
+Gum disease is an infection of the gum tissue and bone that support your teeth in your mouth.
 This infection can eventually result in an unstable base for your teeth and lead to teeth needing to be removed, or in extreme cases, becoming so loose that they fall out on their own.

 Periodontal disease is a primary cause of tooth loss in adults.
 Yet, many adult do not know that they have periodontal disease.

 Poor oral hygiene can cause red, bleeding gums (gingivitis) which is an inflammation of the gums.
 But, left untreated, gingivitis can lead to periodontitis which is an infection.
 As with most infections, specific bacteria are involved in the development and worsening of periodontitis.